linkerd/website/linkerd.io/content/2/getting-started/_index.md

 +++
-title = "Getting started with the Linkerd service mesh" description = "A guide to installing the Linkerd service mesh into your Kubernetes cluster and deploying a sample app to show off what Linkerd can do." slug = "getting-started" aliases = [
+title = "Getting started with the Linkerd service mesh" summary = "A guide to installing the Linkerd service mesh into your Kubernetes cluster and deploying a sample app to show off what Linkerd can do." slug = "getting-started" aliases = [
   "/getting-started/istio/",